c0c0n3/trixie-dotses/install-guides/mactop/apps.md

 * *Update ➲ Check for Updates*: off

 ###### Note
-On Mojave, the first installation attempt [might fail][vbox-kext] due to KEXT security.
-If it does, go to *System Preferences ➲ Security & Privacy ➲ General* and allow Oracle to load.
-Then run again the above install command.
+Since Mojave, the first installation attempt [fails][vbox-kext] due to KEXT security.

 On Hold